 - fresh basil

 - Toast the bread in your toaster or in a non stick pan set over high heat.
 Once the bread is golden on both sides, transfer it to a plate.
 Rub it with garlic.
-(Only do a few light rubs for a lighter aroma, and repeat for a stronger taste.)
 Then brush it with olive oil.

 - Tear the mozzarella balls apart with your fingers and arrange them all over the toast.
 Top with tomatoes.
 Add some basil leaves and a generous sprinkle of fleur de sel.